 Frank Lloyd Wright tried.
-We’re doing this.
-The ‘Tower of Britain’ (aka 'The Great British Super Tower') is a proposed MILE-TALL and mixed-use Arthurian megastructure to be erected in the British City of Manchester by a team of architects and engineers - and you.
+We're doing this.
+The 'Tower of Britain' (aka 'The Great British Super Tower') is a proposed MILE TALL and mixed-use Arthurian megastructure to be erected in the British City of Manchester by a team of architects and engineers - and you.
 This record-breaking tower will be flanked by three or four mega-sculptures modelled on the Argonath monuments of Isildur and Anarion that are depicted in J.R.R.
 Tolkien's fantasy saga, The Lord of the Rings.

 In what would be the world’s single largest NFT project, the Tower of Britain is to be funded by tokenizing the skyscraper as an NFT, placing it on marketplaces like Opensea and exchanges like Coinbase where investors the world over would be able to purchase one of 100,000 unique Tower NFTs towards our goal of raising the estimated £10 billion budget with which to erect this stupendous gigatower.

 Conceived to be designed by a star-studded and blockbusting architectural 'Dream Team' comprised of Renzo Piano, Bjarke Ingels, Adrian Smith, Rem Koolhaas, Sir David Adjaye and Sir Norman Foster - and built to, among other things, inspire STEM engagement and reset the horizons of human endeavour - this 1660-metre tall engineering marvel would demolish prevailing notions of what is possible and bring us all face-to-face with our collective genius as a species.

 Outfitted with mile-tall (and Virgin hyperloop-powered) ‘Velocicoaster’, 'Zumanjaro' and ‘Tower of Terror’ rides, Armani and Gucci hotels, Prada and Dior penthouses, Versace and Fendi apartments, Givenchy and Valentino IMAX theatres, Dolce & Gabbana workspaces, the Tower of Britain 'superscraper' will also feature shopping malls, bars and restaurants, observation decks and a brand-new British university - the University of Rochdale.